4rlm/utf8_sanitizer/README.md

 2. Data Hash of strings

 #### 1. CSV Parsing
-This is a good option if you are having problems with a CSV containing non-UTF8 characters.
-Pass your file_path as a hash like below.
-Hash MUST be a SYMBOL and named `:file_path`.
-If not, default seeds will be passed as the system detects empty user input and thinks user is trying to run built-in seed data for testing.
+To clean (UTF8 encode) CSV file containing non-UTF8 characters pass file_path as a hash like below.
+Hash MUST be a SYMBOL and named `:file_path`
 ```
-args = {file_path: "./path/to/your_csv.csv"}
-sanitized_data = Utf8Sanitizer.sanitize(args)
+sanitized_data = Utf8Sanitizer.sanitize({file_path: "./path/to/your_csv.csv"})
 ```

 #### 2. Hash of Strings
-This is a good option if you are scraping data or cleaning up existing databases.
-Pass your data as a hash like below.
+To clean (UTF8 encode) existing databases, web form submissions, or scraped data pass input data as a hash like below.
 Hash MUST be a SYMBOL and named `:data`.
-The value of `:data` should be an array of hashes like below and can be any size from one to many tens of thousands.
-The hashes inside the data array can be named anything from crm contact data like below, stats, recipes, or any custom hashes as long as they are in an array and resemble the syntax and structure like below.
+The value of `:data` should be an array of hashes like below.

+Below is just an example.
+Your input hash keys inside the parent data array can be named anything (not limited to url, act_name, street, etc.), but must be hashes inside a parent array like the below structure and syntax.
 ```
 array_of_hashes = [ { url: 'abc_autos_example.com',
                        act_name: 'ABC Aut\x92os',